-The majority of studies (n=9, 56.25%) utilized a pre and post intervention survey to evaluate the impact on participants.
-A smaller proportion of studies (n=5, 31.25%) only distributed post-intervention surveys to students.
-The surveys sought student feedback on the student's experience with any speakers or mentors they engaged with, their opinion of the overall organization and value of the program, as well as the student's perceptions of their own growth in various domains of leadership.
-Agarwal et al specifically designed a Business and Leadership for Medical Students elective course to foster student interest in pursuing a Master in Business Administration and survey results did note a modest increase following the intervention, highlighting the benefit of writing questions directly related to the specific aims of the program.27 Two studies surveyed their participants both immediately following and one year after the conclusion of the intervention to gauge the long-term impact on participants and the utility of learned skills.^{22, 28} The Health Innovation Scholars Program (HISP) at the University of Colorado created an alumni network for all participants to join that allows them to share career developments, and many alumni have held "spread events" at their own institutions that are modeled after HISP.18 Additionally, 88% of HISP participants were involved in quality improvement in their career, 70% held leadership positions.17 Operation Bushmaster at the Uniformed Services University was unique in that intervention participants were not surveyed or interviewed to evaluate their own leadership skills and experience during the intervention.24 Instead, the participants were evaluated by superior officers before and after the intervention to assess for leadership development.24 Smithson et al combined pre and post-intervention surveys with reflection workbooks that participants were required to use throughout their participation in the educational activity so that they would routinely evaluate their strengths and weaknesses.23 This provided robust qualitative data for program directors to improve the curriculum for future students.
+The majority of studies (n=9, 56.25%) utilized a pre- and postintervention survey to evaluate the impact on participants.
+A smaller proportion of studies (n=5, 31.25%) only distributed postintervention surveys to students.
+The surveys sought feedback on the student's experience with any speakers or mentors they engaged with, their opinion of the overall organization and value of the program, as well as the student's perceptions of their own growth in various domains of leadership.
+Agarwal et al. specifically designed a Business and Leadership for Medical Students elective course to foster student interest in pursuing a Master in Business Administration, and the survey results noted a modest increase following the intervention, highlighting the benefit of writing questions directly related to the specific aims of the program.27 Two studies surveyed their participants both immediately and one year after the conclusion of the intervention in order to gauge the long-term impact on participants and the utility of learned skills.^{22,28} The Health Innovation Scholars Program (HISP) at the University of Colorado created an alumni network for all participants to join that allow them to share career developments, and consequently, many alumni have held "spread events" at their own institutions that are modeled after HISP.18 Additionally, 88% of HISP participants were involved in quality improvement in their career and 70% held leadership positions.17 Operation Bushmaster at the Uniformed Services University was unique in that intervention participants were not surveyed or interviewed to evaluate their own leadership skills and experience during the intervention.24 Instead, the participants were evaluated by superior officers before and after the intervention to assess for leadership development.24 Smithson et al. combined pre- and post-intervention surveys with reflection workbooks that participants were required to use throughout their participation in the educational activity in order to routinely evaluate their strengths and weaknesses.23 This provided robust qualitative data for program directors to improve the curriculum for future students.